michaeltnguyen/GpsApp/README.md

 - Providing a notification when permissions are denied, and taking the user to the settings app to enable that permission.  (if the user denies twice, android doesn't even show the permissions prompt anymore!)
 - Using a bound service to communicate when the gps service has actually started, so we can show a loading indicator.
 - Persist the data to disk, and eventually sync that data with a server.
 - Integration tests.
 Running the GpsServer against a mocked location provider, or the Activity against some stubbed data.
-This might require some C# ports of java classes.  (e.g., [ServiceTestRule](https://developer.android.com/reference/android/support/test/rule/ServiceTestRule))
+This might require some C# ports of java classes.  (e.g., [ServiceTestRule](https://developer.android.com/reference/android/support/test/rule/ServiceTestRule)).
+I was unable to get any of the provided android test projects to work.
+There is an opportunity here to write this ourselves and put it on nuget to help other struggling devs.
+- Dependency injection.
+This is now possible in android using [AppComponentFactory](https://developer.android.com/reference/android/app/AppComponentFactory).
+(I haven't done this yet, but have used [Dagger](https://developer.android.com/training/dependency-injection/dagger-android)
 - Labeled headers on the list 🙃